JBardey/gf9tma/README.md

 Contains battlescribe data for USA, Soviet, British, French and German forces.

-All Globa, USA and Soviet cards from Starter Set
+All Global, USA and Soviet cards from Starter Set

 Hero, crew and upgrade cards from the following Expansions:
 * British Cheiftain
 * British Scimitar